ruthtech/voting-app/README.md

    * [mapbox](https://www.mapbox.com/) (front end and server)
    * [dotenv](https://www.npmjs.com/package/dotenv)
    * [logging](https://www.npmjs.com/package/loglevel) and [React logging](https://github.com/kutuluk/loglevel-plugin-remote)
-   * Server: creation of express server skeleton that initially returned mock data instead of database records, endpoint creation and implementation, and created the script that updated the randomuser.me addresses in the database.
+   * Server: creation of express server skeleton that initially returned mock data instead of database records, endpoint creation and implementation, and created the scripts that bulk updated or bulk populated the voter and district collections in the database.
    * MongoDB/Mongoose:
        * Debugged and modified the connection to MongoDB and Mongoose models for Heroku
        * Updated population of MongoDB, changing any randomuser.me address that didn't exist into the closest existing address including postal code, longitude and latitude. (mapbox determined what was the closest address.)
+       * Created district collection in MongoDB from the opennorth data.
+Updated Mongoose model to match.
    * Deployment to Heroku

 ## License